Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 Foundations of Sleep Health presents sleep health as a critical element of overall individual and population health.
 Sleep disorders are an increasing problem plaguing more than 40 million Americans.
 Sleep impacts numerous biological functions and plays a critical role in brain development, including learning and memory consolidation, cognitive functioning, and emotion regulation.
-This book provides an historic and current overview of sleep health with an emphasis on the interplay between several levels of determinants and adjacent factors that influence sleep health and its interconnections with biological factors of the body and brain.
-The text provides researchers with a more in-depth discussion on the theory, research, and practice of sleep health, while also detailing mechanisms, hypotheses, and determinants of sleep and ways to improve sleep health.
+This book provides an historic and current overview of the state of sleep health with an emphasis on the interplay between several levels of determinants and factors that influence sleep health.
+The text provides students in the health professions with in-depth discussion on the theory, research, and practice of sleep health, while also detailing mechanisms, hypotheses, and determinants of sleep and ways to improve sleep health.

 - Contains a detailed glossary of sleep health terms to aid in the understanding of key concepts